Leto01/DS_LAB_SS23/README.md

 This project is a test on how fast you can build an API connected to an postgres DB running in a Docker-Continer.

+# Start it up

+In order to start this project, clone this project, navigate into the Root-folder and run **Terminal** docker compose up

+This will pull the images stored on my docker hub and start up the application.
+The frontend is reachable under http://localhost:5173

+If you want to build the images on your own, run these commands:
+**Terminal**DS_LAB_SS23>DATABASE> docker build -t <imagename_DATABASE> .
+**Terminal**DS_LAB_SS23>SERVER> docker build -t <imagename_SERVER> .
+**Terminal**DS_LAB_SS23>FRONTEND> docker build -t <imagename_FRONTEND> .

+then change the docker-compose.yml in the root folder, and change the used images to your localy build images.

 ## Build process: